 Thank you for choosing Ivinson Memorial Hospital for your health care needs.
 Our goal is to provide exceptional service to our patients!
-This mission extends to Patient Financial Services, where our staff are happy to help you understand any questions you may have regarding your bill.
+This mission extends to Patient Financial Services, where our staff is happy to help you understand any questions you may have regarding your bill.

 We want to make it as easy as possible for you to manage the costs of your services.
-The information on this site is intended to help you better understand our billing process, payment options, and the financial assistance that Ivinson offers to qualified individuals.
+The information on this page is intended to help you better understand our billing process, payment options, and the financial assistance that Ivinson offers to qualified individuals.

 the billing process

 The billing process starts when you provide your insurance and demographic information at the time of registration.
 Please make sure you have provided the Admitter with your most current insurance information.

 The charges applied to your account are coded based on the physician order and chart documentation.

 As a courtesy, Ivinson will submit claims directly to your insurance company.
 Ivinson will work with you and your insurance company to resolve any issues that may arise.
 If you have more than one plan Ivinson will also bill your secondary/tertiary insurance.